embEDUx/documentation/src/usage/rootfs.md

 ## Prerequisites
-Please review [the common usage prerequisites](usage.md#Prerequisites), which are needed for the usage of every component.
+Please review [the common usage prerequisites](usage.md#Prerequisites), which are needed for the usage of every product.

 ### Requirements
 * User Documentation.
 At the end of the setup, the Administrator is instructed